The Master of Organizational Communication is a 36-hour, non-thesis degree.

 Students have much more leeway in choosing their three elective classes.
 There are four specific and a general Concentration available from which to choose the nine required credits.

 The Concentrations are as follows.
 Students would choose one Concentration and then nine credits from that Concentration.
 Each course is three credits.

-The General Concentration simply offers students a combination of the four concentrations above plus English and Independent Study courses.
-Students may also choose from 400-level Communication courses that offer a 500-level component.
+The General Concentration simply offers students a combination of the four concentrations above plus English, Special Topic and Independent Study courses.

 The following is a representative, but certainly not exhaustive list.
 Please see the Communication Course Descriptions for more available classes with 500-level components.